 John Lehmann Ltd. (London, UK)

-Series dates: 1948-1953
+Series dates: 1948-1951

 Size: 4.75″ x 7″

 Robert Westerby’s Wide Boys Never Work is a novel about the pre-WW2 criminal underground in London.
 As with all the Holiday Library titles, a common jacket design is used, with a summary of the title on the front jacket flap.
 The price is 6s.
-First publication in the Holiday Library for this title is 1948.
+The first publication in the Holiday Library for this title is 1948.